Company Constitution Replacement Book Cover

 A company has the power to issue preference shares under Australian law.
 Your new Constitution ensures that the preference shares are clear.

-6. Single Director not allowed single director company can't resign
+6. Single Directors are not allowed single director company can't resign

 The Law Simplification Act 1995 (Cth) reduced the number of directors necessary for a company from two to one.
-Before then, you needed a minimum of 2 directors.
+Before then, you needed a minimum of two directors.
 This would often be a wife and a husband.
-The reason for the change was to allow women to start their own business.
+The change was to allow women to start their businesses.

 Having two directors was a disaster for asset protection.
 Instead of one, both directors go bankrupt along with the insolvent company.
 Owe money to the ATO for PAYG or superannuation?
 Then all the directors are liable automatically for such unpaid debts.
-Better only a single director.
-Only one person goes down if the company is insolvent.
+With a single director, only one person goes down if the company is insolvent.

 Asset protection is having no assets in a risky person’s name.
 Instead, assets are in the safe person’s name.
 This is called the ‘man of straw and the woman of substance’.